brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 ### Paladin

 While Paladins do get one notable summoning spell—Summon Celestial, a 5th-level spell—they’re not able to cast it until level 17.
-They do technically get 2 other summoning spells, but they’re not really useful as actual summoned creatures.
+They do technically get 2 other summoning spells, but they’re not useful as actual summoned creatures.
 Unlike the other two half-caster classes, Paladins get no real class features to make them better summoners, making them a bad fit for the summoner role.
 Bottom line: unless you really like horses, don’t choose this as a summoner class.

 Spell options: 1